Which states are the best to launch a startup in?

 Starting your own business comes with many perks, from taking control of the job search process to following your passions and having independence.

-There are a lot of things to consider when starting your own company, but one important decision to make is where to launch your startup.
+There are a lot of things to consider when starting your own company, but one important decision to make is where to launch your startup in the USA.